Rajarajeswaramudaiya Mahadevar Temple: Rock inscriptions

 This temple is a treasure house for students who wish to research on Tamil inscriptions of the 10th and 11th centuries.

 Management

-The temple is managed by the Tamil Nadu department of the Archaeological Survey of India.
+The temple is managed by the Tamil Nadu State Department of Archaeology.
 The temple is maintained in good condition and further development works are being carried out.

 Location

 Rajarajeswaramudaiya Mahadevar Temple is located 100 meters from the Sivapuram Bus-Halt on the highway connecting Thiruvallur and Thakkolam.